jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

 * is the door open?
 * is the timer set?
-* has the start button been pushed?
+* was the start button pushed?
 * is the microwave too hot?

-and the :ref:`truth table` will be
+and the :ref:`truth table` for when the door is :green:`open` and the timer is :green:`set` will be

 =============  ==============  =================  ==================  ================
 door           timer           start button       too hot             output